Energy-based survival modelling using harmoniums: Experiments

 \subsection{Results}

 To reiterate, the primary difference between the harmonium, and the implementations of Cox model, random survival forest, and SVM considered here, is that the harmonium can incorporate missing values and multiple (potentially non-linearly related) survival variables.
-Results are compared using two metrics: Harrell's concordance index~\cite{HARR96} and Brier's calibration loss~\cite{GRAF99} (details are in~\ref{sec:app_metrics}).
+Results are compared using two metrics: Harrell's concordance index~\cite{HARR96} and Brier's calibration loss~\cite{GRAF99} at $t=\tau_{\mathrm{OS}}/2$, where the time horizon $\bm{\tau}$ was set to the largest time recording in the dataset.